blockforgewp/blockforge-wp/README.md

 v0.1.0-rc1
 ```

 This release has been packaged and validated locally for commercial Early Access delivery.
+The Lemon Squeezy store is still pending approval and final live-mode validation.

 ## Contact